 Uncle Larry and Aunt Jeanette were still living in Louisiana when Grandma became ill, but she wanted to say goodbye to all of her children before she went home.
 She waited until Uncle Larry got home before she passed away.
 I know that Uncle Larry was always thankful that he made it home…and so was Grandma.
 Now both of them are together in Heaven, and I know that they are having a great time.
 Today is Uncle Larry’s birthday.
 He would have been 84 years old.
 Happy birthday in Heaven, Uncle Larry.
 We love and miss you very much.

 My Aunt Jeanette Byer was friends with my mom and her sisters and brothers for a long time before she and my Uncle Larry Byer fell in love.
-In those days, I thing is was much more common for spouses to know each other for much of their lives.
+In those days, I think is was much more common for spouses to know each other for much of their lives.
 In many ways, I think that is very cool.
 Growing up friends first can make for a long lasting marriage.
 I think that is exactly what my aunt and uncle were…friends.
 They liked being together, sharing the hopes and dreams they had for their lives, and going places together.
-For many years they live on a piece of land east of Casper, and Uncle Larry worked at the Texaco Refinery.
+For many years they lived on a piece of land east of Casper, and Uncle Larry worked at the Texaco Refinery.
 They raised their two children there…my cousins, Larry and Tina.
 Then, everything changed.

 Their kids were grown and married, of course, but when it came down to a transfer to Louisiana, or being laid off, Uncle Larry had to take the transfer.
 He was too close to retirement age to lose it all.
 So for the next few years, they lived in Louisiana.
 It was quite a change of climate for them.
 Having lived in Wyoming for all of their lives, the high humidity of Louisiana was a shock to their systems.
 In fact, Aunt Jeanette once told my mom that while it seemed hard to breathe, it was something you got used to after a time.
 I suppose that is true, but getting used to it didn’t stop them from wanting to come back to Wyoming as soon as Uncle Larry retired.